GHUCCTS

 PHASE 3

-Phase 3 trials can have as many as 3,000 people.
-With a larger group, researchers can set stricter guideline for saying when and how a treatment is effective.
-For example, they might control for a lot more factors to be sure that it’s really the treatment that makes the difference.
+Phase 3 trials often enroll thousands of people.
+With a larger group, researchers can control for a lot more factors to be sure that it’s really the treatment that makes the difference.
+If a treatment already exists, phase 3 studies can compare two or more treatments to see which one works best.

 PHASE 4